UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 <opt text="False" correct= "true">

-I don't think we can use machine learning quite yet to.
+I don't think we can use machine learning quite yet to do this.
 Maybe one day we will be able to!
 Who knows.

 </opt>